 In a traditional architecture, development teams have to worry about spinning up virtual machines, or purchasing the servers required to run their applications for a high cost upfront, which has some immediate drawbacks:

 You're paying for the instance as long as you have it up, whether or not it's doing anything

-Serverless is an efficient way of using and paying for services, while focusing on the important parts of development.
-Instead of spending your time worrying about capacity or planning an instance tier upgrade in advance, you can just write your code and let it run at the necessary scale.
+The serverless model offers a more cost effective way for developers to build and run applications while also allowing them to focus on business logic.
+Instead of spending your time worrying about managing servers or planning an instance tier upgrade in advance, you can just write your code and let it run at the necessary scale.

 Because instances aren't always running, FaaS can have what's called the cold start problem.
 If a function hasn't been called for a while, a response can have an extra wait time while the instance is set up.
 As long as there's continued usage, the infrastructure stays up and the latency is shorter.
 However, if a long enough time goes without the function being used, the instance is removed and the next call will have a cold start.

 FaaS is oftentimes referred to as serverless computing, though the term is also used more broadly.
 AWS Lambda, is often credited to have first introduced serverless computing to the masses in 2014 and as a result many developers often think of serverless computing to be synonymous with Function as a service (FaaS).
 However there are a variety of technologies and services that now fit the serverless model - including BaaS (backend-as-a-service) solutions, application development platforms, and now even databases.